thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/action-nodes.md

 Expects messages with **POST_TELEMETRY_REQUEST** message type.
 If message Type is not **POST_TELEMETRY_REQUEST**, Message will be routed via **Failure** chain.

-When timeseries data is published over existing API (HTTP / MQTT / CoAP / etc) Message with correct payload and type will be passed into **Input** node of the **Root Rule Chain**.
+When timeseries data is published over existing API (HTTP / MQTT / CoAP / etc.) Message with correct payload and type will be passed into **Input** node of the **Root Rule Chain**.

 In cases when it is required to trigger timeseries data saving inside Rule Chain, the Rule Chain should be configured to transform Message payload
 to the expected format and set message type to **POST_TELEMETRY_REQUEST**.
 It could be done using [**Script Transformation Node**](/docs/user-guide/rule-engine-2-0/transformation-nodes/#script-transformation-node).